mfaulise/consulting/content/projects/project7.md

 ## Aural Analytics

-[Aural Analytics](https://auralanalytics.com/) offers a platform that leverages AI to analyze speech patterns that can aid in the early detection of neurological disorders such as Parkinson's, ALS, and Alzheimer's.
+[Aural Analytics](https://auralanalytics.com/) offers a platform that leverages AI to analyze speech patterns aiding in the early detection of neurological disorders such as Parkinson's, ALS, and Alzheimer's.

 ## Role

-I was brought on the project with the directive to help the Data Scientists author professional code.
+I was brought on the project with the directive to help the Data Science team author professional code.
 There was a small team of highly talented Data Scientists that were writing Python scripts for data processing and models for speech analysis.
 Senior Leadership felt that there was an excellent opportunity for improvement in the team by learning some of the